 - Bone Marrow Transplant (Blood and Marrow Transplant Program)

 - Pediatric Heart, Kidney and Liver Transplant

-Our goal is to maintain our tradition of excellence in transplant medicine.
+We strive to maintain our tradition of excellence in transplant medicine.
 We have seen transplantation progress from an experimental, risky procedure to a successful medical therapy.
-The University of Michigan Transplant Center is committed to cutting-edge research that will benefit today's patient and the patients of the future.
+The University of Michigan Transplant Center is always performing cutting-edge research that will benefit today's patient and the patients of the future.
 We are dedicated to leadership in the development of innovative techniques, to improvement in the quality of life for organ transplant recipients, to education programs related to transplantation, and to enhanced organ donation awareness aimed at improving the availability of organs.

 Our Transplant Specialty Pharmacy has pharmacists and customer service staff specialized in transplant medications and dedicated solely to assisting our patients through their treatment process.
-We approach patient care in a proactive manner; contacting patients directly to monitor their progress, reminding them of scheduled refills, and ensuring they are progressing with their treatment plan.
+Our individual relationships with patients allow us to monitor their progress, remind them of scheduled refills, and assure that they can stay on the path designed for them in their treatment plan.